Post from Jan 2018 (edited Nov 2019)

 1. Choosing the right color sliding hardware.

-First, you need to look at the room you're ready to redo and see the color tones already in the room.
+First, you need to look at the room you're ready to redo and look at the color tones already in the room.
 Do you have lots of browns, beiges, golds, pinks, even navy?
-Then you will want to choose the coffee colored hardware to highlight more of the colors you already have in the room.
-For majority of others...you might have the gray tones, light blue or teal hues, deep reds or whites.
+Then you will want to choose any of the metal finishes like copper, brushed nickel, white finish to highlight more of the colors you already have in the room.
+For majority of others...you might have the gray tones, light blue or teal, deep reds or whites.
 If you have these colors then you'll need to choose the black hardware.
 Once you have the color chosen then you'll need to go to the next stage of choosing the right size.

-Tip: Look for the darkest color you can get of the black or the coffee color.
-When you buy the cheapest out there sometimes you get hardware that looks gray or rusty instead of black or coffee colored.
+Tip: Look for the darkest color you can get of the black color or the most even tone of the metal finishes.
+When you buy the cheapest out there sometimes you get hardware that looks gray or rusty instead of the rich color you really want on the hardware.

 2. Choosing the right size for your sliding hardware.